You must open a support ticket to use the steps provided in this article.

 You will receive a unique public SSH key for each server for which you submit information.
 You will also receive a list of cPanel Support-sanctioned IP addresses:

-These addresses appear on the ticket request confirmation page and in an email that you receive when you open a ticket.
+These addresses appear on the ticket request confirmation page, and in an email that you receive when you create a Support ticket.

 After you enter the information for your server, click Update Servers.

-You may submit authentication information for multiple servers.
-You may find this useful if you wish to migrate multiple servers to cPanel & WHM, or require support for several servers at the same time.
+You can submit authentication information for multiple servers.
+You may find this useful if you want to migrate multiple servers to cPanel & WHM, or need support for multiple servers at the same time.

-+ to open an additional form, and then enter your server information for each additional server.
++ button to open a new form, then enter the information for each server you want to add.

 For cPanel users and FTP support, enter the access credentials for each account in the Server Notes text box.

-To rename a server tab, select the server tab that you wish to rename.
-In the Server Name text box, enter the tab name that you wish to use.
+To rename a server tab, select the tab that you want to rename.
+In the Server Name text box, enter the name you want to assign to the server.
 Click Update Servers to save your changes.